freqtrade/freqtrade/README.md

 - `develop` - This branch has often new features, but might also cause breaking changes.
 - `master` - This branch contains the latest stable release.
 The bot 'should' be stable on this branch, and is generally well tested.
-- `feat/*` - This are feature branches, which are beeing worked on heavily.
+- `feat/*` - These are feature branches, which are beeing worked on heavily.
 Please don't use these unless you want to test a specific feature.

 ## A note on Binance